ochoalopes/exprengine/README.md

 - `bool EvaluateExpression(string expression, IDictionary<string, object> variables)`: Evaluates the expression and returns a boolean result.
 You have to provide a dictionary of variables and their values to evaluate expressions with variables.

 - `bool EvaluateExpression(string expression, IList<object> values)`: Evaluates the expression and returns a boolean result.
-YOu have to provide a list of values to evaluate expressions with indexed placeholders.
+You have to provide a list of values to evaluate expressions with indexed placeholders.

 - `object ComputeExpression(string expression)`: Evaluates and computes the expression, returning the result.